OlympiadBench: A Challenging Benchmark for Promoting AGI with Olympiad-Level Bilingual Multimodal Scientific Problems: The OlympiadBench Dataset

 In contrast to previous benchmarks, OlympiadBench unveils two unique characteristics within its dataset: the incorporation of Progressive Problems in Physics and the categorization of answers to most open-ended questions into a limited number of types.

 \textbf{Progressive Problems in Physics.} In physics competitions such as the International Physics Olympiad (IPhO), problems are often structured around a common material or scenario, with subsequent questions potentially relying on the answers or information from previous questions.
-One example is given in Figure \ref{fig:ipho2021-problem2-part1} and Figure \ref{fig:ipho2021-problem2-part2} This design characteristic is commonly referred to as "Progressive Problems."
+One example is given in Figure \ref{fig:ipho2021-problem2-part1} and Figure \ref{fig:ipho2021-problem2-part2}.
+This design characteristic is commonly referred to as "progressive problems".
 By linking a series of questions together, progressive problems require participants to apply their knowledge and skills comprehensively to gradually solve more complex issues.
 This type of question design aims to test students' depth of understanding, application capabilities, and innovative thinking, rather than just basic knowledge.
-To better utilize this feature, we have compiled the material, questions, and their answers that precede each progressive problem into its "Context" field.
+To better utilize this feature, we compile the material, questions, and their answers into the 'context' field for each set of progressive problems.

-\textbf{Answer Type Classification.} Whether in mathematics or physics, the answers to problems requiring definitive responses can largely be categorized into the following types: numeric, expression, equation, interval, and tuple.
+\textbf{Answer Type Classification.} Whether in mathematics or physics, the answers to problem requiring definitive response can largely be categorized into the following types: numeric, expression, equation, interval, and tuple.
 Simple examples of these can be seen in Table \ref{examples of answer types}.